xhafan/blog/_posts/2018-10-09-rewrite-a-legacy-application-using-.net-coreddd-library-ddd-and-tdd.md

     public string ImoNumber { get; private set; }
 }
 ```
 A code in the constructor or any method (*behaviour* code) will be added only after we have a failing *behaviour* test, and the added *behaviour* code will make the test pass.
-Let's add a new .NET Core class library test project for unit tests, manually multi-target .NET 4 and .NET Core 2.1 in csproj file (`<TargetFrameworks>net40;netcoreapp2.1</TargetFrameworks>`) and add your favourite unit-testing framework to it (mine is [NUnit](https://www.nuget.org/packages/nunit/) and [Shouldly](https://www.nuget.org/packages/Shouldly/) as an assertion framework; for [NUnit](https://nunit.org/) and .NET Core, please follow this [article](https://github.com/nunit/docs/wiki/.NET-Core-and-.NET-Standard)).
+Let's add a new .NET Core class library called _CoreDddShared.Tests_ test project for unit tests, manually multi-target .NET Core 2.1 and .NET 4 in csproj file (`<TargetFrameworks>netcoreapp2.1;net40</TargetFrameworks>`) and add your favourite unit-testing framework to it (mine is [NUnit](https://www.nuget.org/packages/nunit/) and [Shouldly](https://www.nuget.org/packages/Shouldly/) as an assertion framework; for [NUnit](https://nunit.org/) and .NET Core, please follow this [article](https://github.com/nunit/docs/wiki/.NET-Core-and-.NET-Standard)).
 Let's add a test which would test what should happen when creating a new ship, run it (you can use NUnit test runner, or [Resharper](https://www.jetbrains.com/resharper) Visual Studio extension) and see it fail:
 ```c#
 [TestFixture]
 public class when_creating_new_ship